 How can you tell if an underinsulated attic is causing a too-hot upstairs?

 Peek into your attic.
 If you don’t see any insulation (or if the insulation looks old or is crumbling) or if you see the rim joists peeking out from your insulation (they’re the big planks of wood that run horizontally along your attic floor), you’ve got a thermal boundary problem.

 When you properly insulate your roof, you create a thermal boundary between it and the air outside, keeping outside air out and inside air in.

 What’s the fix?

 When you properly insulate your roof, you create a thermal boundary between it and the air outside, keeping outside air out and inside air in.
 Creating the optimum thermal barrier in the attic is particularly crucial because your roof is where much of the interior warmth escapes during the winter and outside heat enters during the summer.

 By the way, if your attic is uninsulated, the summertime temperatures up there can reach up to 150 degrees.
 You can imagine that situation isn’t great for keeping your living spaces cool.

 Also, don’t forget: If your attic isn’t properly insulated, chances are good that it also hasn’t been air sealed recently.
 So don’t forget to do that, too!
-(You can also take a super-speedy quiz here to see if you’re eligible for expert air sealing and insulation at no or very little upfront cost.)
+(You can also take a super-speedy questionnaire here to see if you’re eligible for expert air sealing and insulation at no or very little upfront cost.)